btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

 0.8041462084015275
 ```

-Most important here is `confusion_matrix`.
-It's the easiest tool to assess prediction quality.
+`confusion_matrix` is a great tool to assess prediction quality.
 You can see that the confusion matrix is diagonal.
-Of 502+202 total class 0 occurences,  the model got 502  right, of 972+157 class 1 occurences  the model got 972 right.
+Of `502+202` total class 0 occurences,  the model got `502`  right, of `972+157` class 1 occurences  the model got `972` right.
 That's a good result, no class appears to be overrepresented.

-The coefficients tell interesting things.
+The feature coefficients tell us interesting things.
 `t1_win_pct_3m`, `prev_enc_t1win_pct`, `type_t1_win`, `t2_win_pct_3m`, `type_t2_win` have the highest weights, meaning they are most significant.
 "Specific experience" features completely dominate the "overall experience" features.

 ## That's it folks!
 Thanks for reading, I hope you found something interesting here.
-If you spot a mistake, make sure to point it out.
+If you spot a mistake, make sure to point it out in comments or by email.
-I welcome emails and comments.

 ## Give me CSVs already
 I can't provide the original data (don't want the wrath of angry cs:go fans upon me), but I am providing obsfuscated samples for you to play with: